-ART 217 PRINTMAKING II (6E)
+ART 217 PRINTMAKING II

-PREREQUISITE: ART 216 or Permission of instructor This course provides the opportunity for the student to study a printmaking process beyond the introductory level.
+This course provides the opportunity for the student to study a printmaking process beyond the introductory level.
 Emphasis is placed on creativity, composition, and technique in the communication of ideas through printmaking.
 Upon completion, students should demonstrate an understanding of the printmaking process as a creative tool for the expression of ideas.

-ART 221 COMPUTER GRAPHICS I (6E)
+ART 221 COMPUTER GRAPHICS I

+6E) 3 credits

-This course is designed to enhance the student's ability to produce computer generated graphics.
+This course is designed to enhance the student's ability to

+produce computer generated graphics.
 Emphasis is on the application of original design to practical problems using a variety of hardware and software.
 Upon completion, students should have an understanding of professional computer graphics.